New Jersey’s Life Sciences: By the Numbers

 - Historic commitment to medical innovation and improved global human health

 - Large and unique concentration of life sciences companies

 - Multiple research universities

 - Ready access to capital markets

 New Jersey’s life sciences community — composed of biopharmaceutical, biotechnology, medical technology, medical device and diagnostics companies — has contributed greatly to New Jersey’s economy and to advancing human health.

-New report on new treatments for diabetes and related conditions: Of the 167 innovative new treatments in development for type 1 and type 2 diabetes and related conditions, at least 51 are from New Jersey companies.
+New treatments for diabetes and related conditions: Of the 167 innovative new treatments in development for type 1 and type 2 diabetes and related conditions, at least 51 are from New Jersey companies.
 Read more here.

 New medicines = new hope: Of the 100+ medicines in development for asthma, respiratory allergies and other breathing diseases, at least 37 are from New Jersey companies.
 More here.